About Our Analyses

 Sea Ice Today

-The Arctic is warming faster than anywhere else on the planet, and as a result, sea ice in the Arctic Ocean is decreasing.
-Sea ice loss has far-reaching effects on the planet because the ice helps regulate Earth’s climate, influences global weather patterns, and affects ocean circulations.
-Sea Ice Today provides daily near-real-time data images of Arctic and Antarctic sea ice conditions.
+The Arctic is warming up to four times faster than the global average, and as a result, sea ice in the Arctic Ocean is decreasing.
+Sea ice loss has far-reaching effects on the planet because it helps regulate Earth’s climate, influences global weather patterns, and affects ocean circulations.
+Sea Ice Today provides daily near-real-time maps and graphs of Arctic and Antarctic sea ice conditions.
 Each year, NSIDC scientists also report out the sea ice maximum and minimum.

-Sea Ice Today also includes a rich two-decade archive of monthly analyses written by scientists studying changing sea ice conditions and what influences its behavior in both polar regions.
+Beginning September 2026, with the generous support of the Climate Science and Communication Fund from Surge Climate Talent, Sea Ice Today is able to restart its monthly analyses, which were placed on hold from October 2025 to August 2026 when NASA funding ended.
+NSIDC scientists write monthly analyses with support from NSIDC staff, discussing the influences behind changing sea ice conditions at both poles.
 Analyses are based on NASA and National Oceanic and Atmospheric Administration (NOAA) data that are freely available to the public through the NASA NSIDC Distributed Active Archive Center.
-Sea ice analysis posts generally include information on air temperature, pressure, precipitation patterns, circulation patterns, ocean temperatures, and new scientific research from the Arctic science community.
+Sea ice analysis posts generally include information on air temperature, pressure, precipitation patterns, circulation patterns, ocean temperatures, and new scientific research from the Arctic and Antarctic science communities.
 The site was formerly known as Arctic Sea Ice News & Analysis (ASINA) before 2024.
-The analysis archive spans 2006-2025 when funding ended.
+The analysis archive spans 2006 to October 2025, with monthly posts resuming in September 2026.

 Ice Sheets Today